KingsSack/project-oracle/README.md

 - **Search** allows you to find past queries with natural language
 - **Connections** (Coming Soon) let you search accross various sources
 - **Research** (Coming Soon) let's you make more in-depth queries

-This project is currently in **alpha development**.
-Expect frequent changes, potential bugs, and incomplete documentation as we work toward a stable release.